Do I Need a Sump Pump in My Basement?

-The UK has experienced more extreme weather conditions over the last five to ten years, with flooding becoming an increasingly common problem.
+The UK has experienced extreme weather conditions over the last five to ten years, with flooding becoming an increasingly common problem.
 This leaves many homes vulnerable to damage and the associated costs.

 In fact, it is predicted that one in six properties in England will be affected by flood risk by 2050.
 In 2012 alone, extensive flooding caused around £400 million worth of damage.
 Plus, 2.4 million people live in immediate flood risk areas, with a further 2.8 million properties being susceptible to surface water flooding.